wallarm/product-documentation/docs/latest/user-guides/nodes/nodes.md

 1. Open Wallarm Console → **Nodes** in the [US Cloud](https://us1.my.wallarm.com/nodes) or [EU Cloud](https://my.wallarm.com/nodes) and create the node of the **Wallarm node** type.

     ![!Wallarm node creation](../../images/user-guides/nodes/create-cloud-node.png)

+    !!! info "The multi-tenant option"
+        The **multi-tenant** option allows using Wallarm to protect several independent company infrastructures or isolated environments simultaneously.
+[Read more](../../installation/multi-tenant/overview.md)

+        You can switch a node to the multi-tenant mode either during its creation or from the existing node's menu.
 1. Copy the generated token.
 1. Deploy the created node to the [convenient environment](../../admin-en/supported-platforms.md) using the generated token.